 Today, Monsieur Perrin and I went to see the Boldini exhibit at Le Petit Palais.
-It was a cold
+It was a cool

-and windy day for May, but we ventured out and so glad we did…this artist blew my gloves off.
+and windy day, but we ventured out and so glad we did…this artist blew my gloves off.

 Boldini was an Italian painter from Ferrara who lived and worked in Paris during the late